Darwinist detective work.

 At SETI (The Search for Extra-Terrestrial Intelligence, which was originally a NASA program) the recognition of intelligent agency is regarded as lying within the scope of science.
 A long sequence of prime numbers in a radio wave from space, for example, is regarded by SETI as being a clear indicator of intelligent agency.
 This is because such a sequence is not the simple, regular, and repeating sort of sequence which occurs naturally.

-Whenever we trace information back to its source, INVARIABLY, we come back to a conscious mind, not an undirected material process, as Meyer notes.
+Whenever we trace information back to its source we INVARIABLY come back to a conscious mind, not an undirected material process, as Meyer notes.
 The irregular and non-repeating nature of genetic instructions means that they could not have been accomplished by a law-like process.
-Sir Issac Newton was really onto something when he wrote the following in what is regarded to be the most important scientific work of all time, Principia Mathematica:
+Sir Issac Newton was really onto something when he wrote the following in what is regarded to be the most important scientific work of all time, The Principia:

 “Blind metaphysical necessity, which is certainly the same always and everywhere, could produce no variety of things.
 All that diversity of natural things which we find suited to different times and places could arise from nothing but the ideas and will of a Being, necessarily existing.”